Great Barrier Island – Guide for Backpackers

 - Harataonga campsite offers snorkelling and swimming.
-There’s two ways to access the beach: the beach access road or the adventurous way which involves some paddling across a small estuary.
-Take the Harataonga Walkway (4-5 hours oneway) along the coast which connects Harataonga campsite with Aotea Road and the access to road to Whangapoua campsite.
+There are two ways to access the beach: the beach access road or the adventurous way which involves some paddling across a small estuary.
+Take the Harataonga Walkway (4-5 hours oneway) along the coast which connects Harataonga campsite with Aotea Road and the access to the Whangapoua campsite road

 - Whangapoua campsite is on the Whangapoua estuary and close to a great surf break accessed at low tide.

 For more information on camping in the Auckland region, check out Where to Camp in Auckland.

 Like many of the islands of the Hauraki Gulf, Great Barrier Island is rich with native New Zealand birds.
 Although many of the birds you may see elsewhere in New Zealand, it is unlikely you’ll get to experience an abundance together as you can at Great Barrier Island, especially in the pest-controlled area of Glenfern Sanctuary near Port FitzRoy and Rakitu Island, 2.5km off the east coast of Great Barrier.
 Some wildlife can only be seen at Great Barrier and Little Barrier Island, for instance, the black petrel.
 This brown bird can sometimes be spotted in the high inland area of Mt Hobson.
 Incredibly, during June-September, they fly as far as South America.